godotengine/godot-docs/classes/class_editorsettings.rst

 :ref:`bool<class_bool>` **editors/3d/grid_yz_plane**

-If ``true``, render the grid on an YZ plane.
+If ``true``, render the grid on a YZ plane.
 This can be useful for 3D side-scrolling games.

 .. rst-class:: classref-item-separator